gamboavalentinabel/easy-tts-mp3/README.md

 npm run test
 ```

-This command create `tts.mp3` file with the translated text *"esto es una prueba"*
+This command create `tts.mp3` file with the translated text *"esto es una prueba" in spanish.*